tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/buy_low_sell_high/README.md

 `$1.42, $1.32, $1.45, $1.20, $1.34, $1.74, $1.10, $1.89, $1.42, $1.90, $1.80, $1.85`

-Write an efficient function that takes a list of stock prices in chronological order and finds the best trade by calculating the max profit and duration through the determination of the minimum (buy) and maximum (sell) stock prices as well as their indexes (at 5-minute intervals).
+Write an efficient function that takes a list of stock prices in chronological order and finds the best trade by calculating the max profit through the determination of the minimum (buy) and maximum (sell) stock prices.

 ## Notes to the Interviewer